Have the New Prosecutor's Policies Helped People Charged with Sex Crimes?

-Under the old law, a defendant who was convicted of specific sexual-related crimes was required to register as sex offender for life pursuant to California Penal Code 290 PC.
+Under the old law, a defendant convicted of specific sexual-related crimes was required to register as a sex offender for life under California Penal Code 290 PC.

-It was widely agreed by activists and police this system was inefficient and did not serve the initial purposes of the sex offender registry because police spent a significant amount of time monitoring low-risk offenders.
+Activists and police widely agreed it this system was inefficient and did not serve the initial purposes of the sex offender registry because police spent a significant amount of time monitoring low-risk offenders.

 New Three-Tiered Sex Registration System

-- Tier two requires registration for at least twenty years for those who were convicted of mid-level sex crimes, such as lewd conduct with a minor.
+- Tier two requires registration for at least twenty years for those convicted of mid-level sex crimes, such as lewd conduct with a minor.

-- Tier three requires lifetime sex offender registration defendants who were convicted of the most serious sex offenses, such as rape.
+- Tier three requires lifetime sex offender registration defendants convicted of the most severe sex offenses, such as rape.

-SB 384 further provides a mechanism for defendants in tiers one and two where they can petition the court for removal from the sex offender registry after a certain amount of time and if specific requirements are met.
+SB 384 further provides a mechanism for defendants in tiers one and two to petition the court for removal from the sex offender registry after a certain amount of time and if specific requirements are met.
 Let's review some examples below.